dynamicweb/CLI/README.md

 ## Get started
 To install after cloning, move to project dir and run
 > $ npm install -g .
+>
+> $ npm install

+Note that specific installations might be necessary if you're faced with errors such as 'Error [ERR_MODULE_NOT_FOUND]: Cannot find package 'yargs''
+In which case try installing that module specifically;
+> $ npm install yargs

 ## Commands
 All commands and options can be viewed by running